dchavezromero/fire_detection/README.md

 </details>

 <details>
-<summary><b>Option B — Ampere (RTX 30/40-series, sm_86/sm_89) — alternate training or inference host</b></summary>
+<summary><b>Option B — Ampere or older (RTX 30/40-series, GTX 16-series — anything sm_75 to sm_89)</b></summary>

+Used for our inference deployment on an RTX 3070 Ti Laptop (Ampere, sm_86, 8 GB VRAM) and successfully reproduced by users on GTX 1660 (Turing, sm_75).
+Any GPU with compute capability sm_75 to sm_89 works — these cards have prebuilt MMCV wheels available, which dramatically simplifies the install.

-Ampere has prebuilt MMCV wheels available, which dramatically simplifies the install.
-This setup also works for training on Ampere hardware at smaller batch size — see [VRAM & batch size](#vram--batch-size-guidance) below.
+This setup also works for training at smaller batch size; see [VRAM & batch size](#vram--batch-size-guidance) below.

+> **Low system RAM (≤16 GB)?** Append `--no-cache-dir` to every `pip install` command in this section. pip's wheel cache balloons memory during install of large packages (PyTorch, MMCV) and can OOM on 16 GB systems with no swap.
+The flag forces re-download on retry but keeps install memory bounded.

 ### 1. Conda env + anti-pollution setting